Emperor Guangzong of Song

 Emperor Guangzong of Song (30 September 1147 – 17 September 1200), personal name Zhao Dun, was the 12th emperor of the Song dynasty of China and the third emperor of the Southern Song dynasty.

 He was the third son of his predecessor, Emperor Xiaozong.
 His mother was Emperor Xiaozong's first wife, Lady Guo (郭氏; 1126–1156), who was posthumously honoured as "Empress Chengmu" (成穆皇后).
 His reign was relatively peaceful, but his lack of filial piety eventually made officials replace him with his son Emperor Ningzong.

 Early life

 During his childhood, Guangzong either suffered from bipolar or severe neurosis.
-Despite this, Guangzong was reportedly filial to his father albeit his father kept on delaying the succession.
+Despite this, Guangzong was reportedly filial to his father even though his father kept on delaying the succession.

-In 1194, was promoted from the ruler of a Zhou to Fu.
+In 1194, he was promoted from the ruler of a Zhou to Fu.